simeononsecurity/simeononsecurity.ch/content/articles/mitigating-insider-threats-strategies-prevention/index.en.md

 Reputationally, insider threats can tarnish an organization's image and erode customer trust.
 When news of an insider threat incident becomes public, customers may question the organization's ability to protect their personal information and may choose to take their business elsewhere.
 This loss of trust can be difficult to regain and can have long-lasting consequences for the organization's bottom line.

-In conclusion, insider threats are a significant concern for organizations of all sizes and industries.
+Wrapping up, insider threats are a significant concern for organizations of all sizes and industries.
 By understanding the different types of insider threats and their potential impact, organizations can take proactive measures to mitigate these risks and protect their sensitive information and systems from harm.

 ## Identifying Potential Insider Threats